Best At Home Workout Plans Without Breaking the Bank

 Creating a Circuit

-Some of my favorite workouts involve circuit training.
+Some of my favorite home workout plans involve circuit training.
 The mindset behind circuit training is to alternate between 6-10 different exercises without rest between each exercise.
 Within the circuit, each station targets different muscle groups.

 For example, you might do an upper-body movement first, then lower body, then core work.
 The next exercise might go back to the upper body, but whereas the first might target biceps the second could focus on shoulders.
 The idea is to move quickly from one exercise to the next so you are working your cardiovascular system, in addition to the muscle groups.